EthanNorton/SWEskills/design-principles.md

 - Each module should be self-contained and perform a specific task.

 ## Data Handling
-- Efficiently load, preprocess, and augment data.
+- Efficiently load, preprocess and augment data.
 - Implement data versioning to track changes in the datasets used for training and evaluation.

 ## Feature Engineering